LanceMcCarthy/GoldenClouds/index.md

 ### Security Cameras

-There are security cameras on the property, please read and understand this section so that you can feel comfortable and confident during your stay.
+There are security cameras on the property, please read and understand this section so that you can feel comfortable and confident during your stay.  **__DO NOT__** unplug or reposition the cameras, this will trigger security alerts.
+We provide you with both privacy options:

+1. A cover you can place over the camera during your stay.
+2. You can electronically access and enable/disable the camera at your demand.

 The 3 internal cameras that only face the common areas.
 They are all in clear view of occupants; **Living Room**, **Game Room** and **Hallway**.
-These are not recording while there is a guest on the property.
+These are not recording while there is a guest on the property and are electronically "blacked out" at the firmware level.

 * **Internal Cameras - Disabled** - During your entire stay, the 3 internal cameras are set to Privacy Mode from 1:00 PM on the day of your check-in and ends on 11:00 AM on the day of your check-out.
 This *completely blacks out all the pixels at the firmware level.*
 * **Guest Access** - If you would like access to the camera system, so you can manually enable or disable Privacy Mode, let Lance know and he'll enable the Home Assistant guest account.
-    1. Go to [Golden Clouds - Home Assistant](https://ha.goldenclouds.dvlup.com) and login (this is a webpage, not an app)
+    1. Go to [Golden Clouds - Home Assistant](https://ha.goldenclouds.dvlup.com) website and login (this is a webpage, not an app)
         * **Username**: `localguest`
         * **Password**: `This is newly created for every guest`
     2. **Operating Privacy Mode**